Yoctol/bottender/docs/migrating-v1.md

 };
 ```

-And you need to construct session store and bot yourself:
+And you need to construct a session store and bot yourself in `index.js`:

 ```js
 // index.js